 Let's take the Cisco example again.
 How many people can each team leader lead?
 The answer is: the number of people that they can meet with every week while still getting their other work done.
 While that number probably varies from leader to leader, Cisco can know that it's going to be more than 3 and probably fewer than 20 - and that tells them how many team leaders they'll need.

 At Lucid, we have MFMs for all our big client engagements.
-In a future article, I'll share our work to craft an MFM for our Enterprise software pilots.
-With those models in place, I know how many big projects our company can handle at once and where we need to hire first if we want to scale up to take on more of that work.
+For an example, I've shared our work to craft an MFM for our Enterprise software pilots.
+With that model in place, I know how many pilot projects our company can handle at once and where we need to hire first if we want to scale up to take on more of that work.

 MFMs give you a tool for designing your culture.